 We know as a child-based organisation that the best way to protect girls is to keep them in school.
 Girls who are given the opportunity to study are less likely to fall prey to trafficking, child marriage or child labour.
 Education is a powerful way to break the discriminatory practices and cultural norms that continue to negatively impact the lives of girls in Nepal.

 However, with thousands of classrooms destroyed, the need to provide immediate schooling for children – particularly girls – is critical.
-Safe spaces must be developed and made accessible to girls, where they can receive the information, support and services they need to remain safe, healthy and protected.
+Child protection in emergencies measures such as safe spaces must be developed and made accessible to girls, where they can receive the information, support and services they need to remain safe, healthy and protected.

 Building a better Nepal for Children